15 Out-of-the-Box Weekend Getaways for Austinites

 3600 Bell Springs Rd., Dripping Springs, TX

 Lucky Arrow Retreat, the self-proclaimed “Glamping Capital of Texas,” is nestled in the Hill Country.
-With yurts and cabins, guests can choose their own adventure to find an ideal setting.
+With yurts and cabins, guests can choose their own getaway adventure to find an ideal setting.
 Lucky Arrow is also perfect for private events and weddings thanks to its ample outdoor venue space.

 1388 Gipson Rd., Johnson City, TX

 Relaxation and restoration abound at Walden Retreats, a recently renovated 96-acre nature mecca just an hour away from Austin.
-Their luxury safari tents offer the best of both worlds, combining an experience in the great outdoors with the pleasures of a five-star hotel.
+Their luxury safari tents offer the best of both worlds, combining a getaway experience in the great outdoors with the pleasures of a five-star hotel.
 The riverfront property is close to a number of activities, including the 290 Wine Trail, Luckenbach Dance Hall and Pedernales Falls.

 405 Whitney St., Fredericksburg, TX